nationalbitcoin/russianbitcoin/doc/shared-libraries.md

 Shared Libraries
 ================

-## bitcoinconsensus
+## russianbitcoinconsensus

-The purpose of this library is to make the verification functionality that is critical to Bitcoin's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Russian Bitcoin's consensus available to other applications, e.g. to language bindings.

 ### API

-The interface is defined in the C header `bitcoinconsensus.h` located in `src/script/bitcoinconsensus.h`.
+The interface is defined in the C header `russianbitcoinconsensus.h` located in `src/script/russianbitcoinconsensus.h`.

 #### Version